DeepHiveMind/GraphDB_AWS_Neptune_Neo4J/README.md

 Please relish [Video](https://www.youtube.com/watch?v=JaATpaGDNh4) to understand the aforementioned high level concepts in a better way.

-***
-CONNECTED DATA

-Many of the most important questions we want to ask of our data today from our **Data Platform (System-of-engagement)** require us to understand **how things are connected – in what ways, and with what strength, weight or quality**.
-Such as:

-- Which applications and services in my network will be affected if a particular network element—a router or switch, for example—fails?
-     - Do we have redundancy throughout the network for our most important customers?
-- What's the quickest route between two stations on the underground?
-- Which friends and colleagues do we have in common?
-- What do you recommend this customer should buy, view, or listen to next?
-- Which products, services and subscriptions does a user have permission to access and modify?
-- What's the cheapest or fastest means of delivering this parcel from A to B?
-- Which parties are likely working together to defraud their bank or insurer?
-- Which institutions are most at risk of poisoning the financial markets?

-This needs a Data Platform which can manage and make sense of
-     - **large volumes of variably-structured**,
-     - **densely-connected data**.
-     - what depends on what; how things flow;  analysing the impact of events on deep dependency chains;  identifying and assessing risk; (**All connected data problems**) :simley: .

-These are the kinds of problems for which GrphDB like Amazon Neptune is ideally suited.

-P.S.: I am still a big proponent of **POLYGLOT DB/ FEDERATED DATA LAKE**.
-***

 #### The Quick rundown of this repo